Brad Ausmus: Draft and college

-Ausmus initially declined to sign with the New York Yankees after the 1987 draft in which the team picked him in the 48th round, instead choosing to pursue another childhood dream, that of attending Dartmouth College.

-Though he had initially declined to sign with the team, he relented and signed when the Yankees allowed him to attend classes at the Ivy League school, while playing in the minor leagues during his off terms.
+The New York Yankees selected Ausmus in the 48th round of the 1987 Major League Baseball draft.
+He declined to sign with the Yankees so that he could attend Dartmouth College, until the Yankees allowed him to attend classes during the baseball offseason.
 (Dartmouth has a quartered academic calendar, which allowed Ausmus some flexibility.)
 Given NCAA rules barring paid professional athletes from playing college sports, Ausmus could not play for the Dartmouth Big Green, and instead served the team as a volunteer coach and bullpen catcher.

-He graduated in 1991 with an A.B. in Government, and was a member of Chi Gamma Epsilon fraternity and the Sphinx Senior Society.
+Ausmus graduated in 1991 with a Bachelor of Arts in government, and was a member of Chi Gamma Epsilon fraternity and the Sphinx Senior Society.
 While at Dartmouth, the lowest grade Ausmus received was a B. College graduates are uncommon in major league baseball, with only 26 players and managers with four-year degrees in 2009.
 In 2005, Ausmus became the first Ivy League catcher to play in the World Series since Dartmouth's Chief Meyers in 1916.
 Ausmus was also one of six Ivy Leaguers on major league rosters at the beginning of the 2009 season.
 In 2010, The Sporting News named him the ninth-smartest athlete in sports.

 Though Ausmus was not drafted until the 48th round of the 1987 draft, he played in MLB longer than any of the 1,150 players drafted ahead of him did.

-Minor league playing career (1988–93, 2010)
+Playing career

+Minor leagues (1988–93)

 Ausmus spent five years in the Yankees' minor league system with the Gulf Coast Yankees (1988), Oneonta Yankees (1988–89), Prince William Cannons (1990–91), Albany-Colonie Yankees (1991–92), and Columbus Clippers (1992).
-He was subsequently selected by the Colorado Rockies with the 54th pick of the 1992 expansion draft.
-He spent less than a year in the Colorado organization (with the Colorado Springs Sky Sox) before he was traded to the San Diego Padres with Andy Ashby and Doug Bochtler for Bruce Hurst and Greg Harris in July 1993.
+He was subsequently selected by the Colorado Rockies with the 54th pick of the 1992 MLB expansion draft.
+He played for the Colorado Springs Sky Sox in 1993.

-Major league playing career (1993–2010)

 San Diego Padres (1993–96)

+The Rockies traded Ausmus with Andy Ashby and Doug Bochtler to the San Diego Padres for Bruce Hurst and Greg Harris in July 1993.